Quantization of Hitchin integrable system via positive characteristic

-Since the base change of $\Pi$ to a field of almost any prime characteristic is an isomorphism, we see that $\Pi$ is an isomorphism.
+Since the base change of $\Pi_R$ to all finite residue fields of~$R$ are isomorphisms, we see that $\Pi_R$, and hence $\Pi=\Pi_R\tsr_Rk$, is an isomorphism.
 This proves the first part of Theorem \ref{main}.
 One then proves an analogue of Lemma~\ref{c_comm_A} in characteristic~$0$ by observing that it is enough to prove the statement for the reductions to finite residue fields of~$R$.
 After that, the second part follows by the argument of the previous section.

 [thm]{Corollary} [thm]{Lemma} [thm]{Proposition} [thm]{Conjecture} [thm]{Theorem-Definition}

 [thm]{Definition} [thm]{Remark} [thm]{Example}

 {{\mathcal C}} {{\mathfrak g}} {{\mathfrak t}} {{\mathfrak l}} {{\mathfrak b}} {{\mathfrak u}} {{\mathfrak p}} {{\mathfrak z}} {{\mathfrak F}} {{\mathfrak a}} {{\mathfrak C}} {{\mathfrak X}} {{\mathfrak c}}